Grow these 27 Low Light Succulents Indoors, or in a shady patch of your garden, they’ll survive without direct Sunlight!

 This agave is also known as Lion’s Tail or Swan’s Neck because of its unusual inflorescences, or you can say blooms.

-- Grow it in a warm, well-lit location, avoid dark shade.
+- Grow it in a warm, well-lit location, and avoid dark shade.

 - Water thoroughly when the topsoil is dry.